We've created detailed walkthroughs on YouTube that explain the various parts of the Juicer dashboard and how to use Juicer's features.

 You sure can.
 Feel free to upgrade or downgrade at any time.
 Juicer will automatically pro-rate your charge based on how far you are into your current billing cycle and charge you (or credit you) the adjusted amount on your next invoice.

-Please double check your spam folder, and then your account settings and make sure your Juicer account is set up with the correct email address.
+If you do not see a receipt arrive, please check your spam folder, and then your account settings to ensure your Juicer account is set up with the correct email address.

 Juicer does not offer discounts for nonprofits or educational institutions.
 However, you will receive a 10% discount off our standard plans (Medium and Large) when paying for a full year upfront.
 Just make sure the toggle is set to "yearly" when upgrading your plan.